 The primary shelving location for federal publications is in the main library with items located adjacent to the main collection.
 Federal publications will be arranged by SuDoc.
 Selected materials may be housed at the NDSU Libraries Annex as appropriate or at the NDSU Archives due to condition or other needs.

 Publications may also be housed at branch libraries by agreement of the Government Information Librarian and the subject librarian in order to better support the needs of the users.
 These publications may be arranged using the appropriate classification system for the branch library, but will retain all markings indicating their status as federal publications.

 All items housed outside of the main collection will be fully cataloged to ensure discoverability and meet FDLP guidelines and requirements.

 State publications are primarily housed in the main library with items located adjacent to the main collection.
-Selected materials may be housed at the NDSU Libraries Annex due to space concerns.
+Selected materials may be housed at the NDSU Libraries Annex as appropriate.
 These publications may be arranged using the Library of Congress classification system.
 State materials may be part of the Institute for Regional Studies Archives.

 Publications may be housed at branch libraries in order to better support the needs of the users.
 These publications may be arranged using the appropriate classification system for the branch library, but will retain all markings indicating their status as state publications.

 All other government publications are housed in the main collection or branch libraries where appropriate.